Laurence Meredith: Pre-United Press

-Before attending UBC, Laurence worked for a lumber camp.
+Before attending the University of British Columbia, Laurence worked for a lumber camp.
 This gave him an opportunity to interact with the Kwakwaka'wakw nation.
 He wrote four articles about the nation that were published by the Library of Congress.
 He also developed an English translation list of the Kwakwaka'wakw's language.
-After graduating from UBC, he become a teacher at Courtenay High School in Courteney, BC.
+After graduating from the University of British Columbia, he become a teacher at Courtenay High School in Courteney, British Columbia.
 He taught at Courtenay from 1930 to 1934.
 For some of his time there, he was also principal.